ivanbueno-jcc/pdf-remediation/README.md

 Steps executed:
 1. Apply the skip lists (`skipped_files.txt` and `pdfix_cannot_process_files.csv`) to exclude problematic files.
 2. Count pages for each PDF (PDFix).
+3. Check for secured PDFs; move secured files into `secured-files/files` and exclude them from remediation.
-3. Split files into size buckets for parallel remediation.
+4. Split files into size buckets for parallel remediation.
-4. Remediate with PDFix, write to `active/processed/`.
+5. Remediate with PDFix, write to `active/processed/`.
-5. Validate all processed files with veraPDF.
+6. Validate all processed files with veraPDF.
-6. Move compliant files into `remediated/files`.
+7. Move compliant files into `remediated/files`.
-7. Move error files into `unable-to-process/files`.
+8. Move error files into `unable-to-process/files`.
-8. Move font-violation failures into `font-issues/files`.
+9. Move font-violation failures into `font-issues/files`.

 If remediation is interrupted, rerunning `Fix` resumes from the remaining files.
 Runs end with a workspace summary showing totals plus `files`/`processed`